How to Make Money Online With Affiliate Marketing

 Most people's understanding of "affiliate marketing" starts and ends with the Amazon Associates program, one of the biggest affiliate networks in the world.

 Affiliate marketing is when a publisher or company gives you a cut of each sale they make when you promote them on their site.
-There are lots of different affiliate opportunities, from courses to web hosting to books, tapes and DVDs.
-More on affiliate marketing.
+There are lots of different affiliate opportunities, from courses to web hosting to books, tapes, and DVDs.

 So you've committed to building an affiliate business.